zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 1. [**Resource Type Schema**](#resource-type-schema): Defines the structure and properties of your Resource Type
 2. [**Recipes**](#recipes-for-the-resource-type): Terraform or Bicep templates for deploying the Resource on different platforms
 3. [**Documentation**](#document-your-resource-type-and-recipes): Providing clear usage examples and instructions
-4. [**Testing**](/resource-types-contrib/contributing-docs/testing-resource-types-recipes.md): Ensuring your Resource Type works as expected in a Radius environment
+4. [**Testing**](/resource-types-contrib/contributing-docs/testing-resource-types-recipes.md): Ensuring your Resource Type works as expected in a Radius Environment
 5. [**Submission**](/resource-types-contrib/contributing-docs/submitting-contribution): Creating a pull request with your changes

 ## Maturity Levels